Bamboo Union

+The Bamboo Union has Taiwanese American and other ethnic groups of Asian American members.

 History

-The Bamboo Union was formed in the 1950s by Waishengren ("mainland Chinese") children who wanted to protect themselves from threats by Hoklo children.
+The Bamboo Union was formed in 1957 by waishengren children who wanted to protect themselves from threats by majority Hoklo children.
 The first members lived on Bamboo Forest Road in Jung Ho City, Taipei County, now Yonghe District of New Taipei City.
-Its first members were made up of mainland Chinese teens who joined together to secure a place in Taiwan after 1949.
+Its first members were made up of mainland Chinese teens who joined to secure a place in Taiwan after 1949.
 The mainland Chinese were regarded as an unwelcome minority that was rejected by Hoklo citizens following the end of the Chinese Civil War, when the Nationalist Kuomintang (KMT) government led by Chiang Kai-shek fled to Taiwan.
 Although the Nationalist Republic of China government continued to hold claims on mainland China after 1949, the mainland was controlled by the Chinese Communist Party, and Taiwan was controlled by the KMT.
 The Bamboo Union criminal gang began primarily with street-fighting to gain recognition in society.

 By the late 1960s, the aspirations of the Bamboo Union membership shifted from street-fighting to profiteering.
 The gang began making a name for itself in the "protection" business and extorting money from local shops and factories, but the gang's treasury overflowed when thousands of well-paid American GIs flocked to Taipei while on R&R from the Vietnam War.
 Chinese nightclub owners welcomed Bamboo Union members to their premises to banish rival gangs of ethnic Taiwanese trying to carve out a share of the lucrative trade in gambling, prostitution, and drugs.
 By this stage, the Bamboo Union was fast developing into a transnational crime syndicate or "triad".
 For example, leader Chang An-lo, nicknamed "White Wolf," moved to Las Vegas in 1968 to study and keep order of the Bamboo Union's expanding empire, particularly in the Chinatowns of California and the gambling halls of Las Vegas.